Calculate the concentration (M) of sodium ions in a solution made... | Channels for Pearson+

 1

-Start by identifying the initial concentration and volume of the Na₂S solution.
-The initial concentration is 0.874 M and the initial volume is 50.0 mL.
+Start by identifying the initial concentration and volume of the sodium sulfide solution.
+The initial concentration is 0.474 M and the initial volume is 40.0 mL.

+Determine the number of moles of sodium ions produced.
+Since each formula unit of Na2S produces two sodium ions, multiply the moles of Na2S by 2.

 Watch next